 Inspired by classic woven blankets, the Hygge Holiday Throw turns any chair or couch into an inviting spot to curl up.
-Despite being full texture, this beginner crochet blanket pattern uses very simple crochet stitches (and there’s a video tutorial!)
-Get the free pattern below or purchase the ad-free, printable PDF for $2.75 here.
+Despite being full texture, this beginner crochet blanket pattern uses very simple crochet stitches (and there's a video tutorial!)
+Get the free pattern below or purchase the ad-free, printable PDF here.

-It’s starting to cool off here in Colorado, which is getting me in the mood for all things hygge.
-If you’re not familiar with the word “hygge,” it’s a Danish and Norwegian word–that’s very trendy at the moment!–for describing all things cozy that foster a feeling of comfort and togetherness.
+It's starting to cool off here in Colorado, which is getting me in the mood for all things hygge.
+If you're not familiar with the word "hygge," it's a Danish and Norwegian word--that's very trendy at the moment!--for describing all things cozy that foster a feeling of comfort and togetherness.

 Um, sign me up for all the hygge you got.